Health Data Form

 If you are a returning student and have been away from Rice for LESS than one year, you may use your original health data form.
 This includes graduate students transitioning from a Rice undergraduate degree.
 You may need to update vaccines, so please contact us to review your forms.

 All students are expected to have the seasonal Influenza vaccine completed during the fall semester before spring registration.
-Four flu clinics will be held on campus during September and October 2023.
+Four flu clinics will be held on campus during September and October 2024.
 Only students with an official state of Texas vaccine waiver or letter from a physician on file with SHS may waive the vaccine.
 Flu vaccines are available at most pharmacies in Houston and are covered by most insurance plans.
 Student Health also carries flu vaccines for $18.
 Students should have their flu shot document available for review upon request during the spring audit by Student Health.
 The flu vaccine does NOT need to be documented on the health form since it is seasonal and will not be due until a later date.

 Important Information

 • The form must be completed and submitted by the due date.
+If your program starts on an early cycle then plan to submit accordingly.

 • Deadlines

-• Undergraduate students - June 1 (December 1 for the Spring Semester)
+• Undergraduate students - June 15 (December 1 for the Spring Semester)

 • MBA - July 1

-• Graduate students - July 1 (December 1 for the Spring Semester
+• Graduate students - July 15 (December 1 for the Spring Semester

 IF YOU ARE UNABLE TO MEET THE DEADLINE, PLEASE SUBMIT YOUR FORMS AS SOON AS POSSIBLE.
 YOU DO NOT NEED TO EMAIL US FOR AN EXTENSION.
 Housing and Registration will be permitted once all forms are completed.